eniacluo/Micromouse/framework/README.md

+## Module Description
+Micromouse
+├── backservice.sh          //starting program in MyService
+├── \_\_init\_\_.py         //module automatically read by CORE when core-gui opens ├── preload.py              //MyService class as an extra service that can be added into CORE, pointered by \_\_init\_\_.py │                             and it specifies the starting program.
+Here it's the backservice.sh │                             **Calling Relations: CORE -> \_\_init\_\_.py -> preload.py -> backservice.sh -> core_demo.py**
+├── framework               //framework written in Python3
+│   ├── controller.py       //**Control Layer**: *MotorController*, *SensorController*, *COREController*,
+│   │                                        *EV3MotorController*, *EV3SensorController*
+│   ├── core_demo.py        //Example of demonstrating multi-agent DFS in CORE │   ├── demo.py             //Example of demonstrating multi-agent DFS in EV3-Lego robot
+│   ├── display.py          //GUI program showing the discovery of micromouse in real maze │   ├── map_painter.py      //The painting tool for presenting the maze written │   ├── map.py              //**Active Layer**: MazeMap, which contains the classes of *Map* and *Cell* │   ├── mouse.py            //The *Micromouse* class for managing all the modules │   ├── README.md
+│   ├── strategy.py         //**Active Layer**: Various of testing cases of *Strategy* │   └── task.py             //**Task Layer**: *TaskLoader*, *Task*, *WallDetector*, *CommandTranslator*, *NetworkInterface* ├── icons                   //folder for icons of mice shown in CORE │   ├── robotblu.png
+│   └── (...png files...)
+├── mazes                   //folder for maze examples that png files are pictures for backgrounds and txt files │   │                         are corresponding maze presented in (\*, \|, etc) which should be parsed by a function.
+│   │                         See map.py -> readFromFile as a parser example.
+│   ├── 2009japan-b.png
+│   ├── 2009japanb.txt
+│   ├── 2010japan.png
+│   ├── 2010japan.txt
+│   └── (...png file and txt file...)
+├── maze.xml                //layout file opened and saved by CORE └── old_version             //deprecated code, please ignore it ├── stop.py
+    └── (...other code files...)

 ## Tutorial
 To make a new algorithm for running a micromouse, you need to do the following steps:
 1. Write your own strategy inheriting from class Strategy and overrides the function checkFinished() and function go().